yousufkalim/html-to-json/README.md

 # HTML to JSON

-This library is capable to convert HTML string/element to JSON/JS Object.
+This library is capable to convert HTML string/element to JSON/JS Object or JSON to HTML.

-#### From
+## Features

+- Convert HTML to JSON or JavaScript Object
+- Convert JSON or JavaScript Object to HTML

+## Example
+**From**
 ```html
     <div class="container">
       <ul>